 Pennsylvania educators, students and families have been reeling since 2011 when education funding plummeted by $1.1 billion under Gov. Corbett.
 College students were burdened with even greater costs, while public schools were forced to operate with $860 million less.

-This week, Gov. Corbett introduced his budget plan, touting his increased investment in education.
-However, the budget increases are more about helping his unpopular image rather than helping Pennsylvania students, according to W. Gerard Oleksiak, special education teacher and Pennsylvania State Education Association vice president.
+In January, Gov. Corbett introduced a plan to increase education spending that was more about helping his unpopular image than helping Pennsylvania students, according to W. Gerard Oleksiak, special education teacher and Pennsylvania State Education Association vice president.

 Gov. Rick Snyder, Michigan

-Public school advocates were dismayed by Michigan Gov. Rick Snyder’s recent claims that he has increased K-12 spending during his tenure, and that his new plan will help public schools.
+Public school advocates were dismayed to hear Michigan Gov. Rick Snyder’s boast that his current plan will help public schools.

-Let’s review the facts: Snyder cut $1 billion from education while installing tax cuts worth $1.8 billion for big corporations that don’t need them.
+Let’s review the facts: During his tenure, Snyder has cut $1 billion from education while installing tax cuts worth $1.8 billion for big corporations that don’t need them.

 Gov. Rick Scott, Florida

-Educators and parents have fought long and hard for education funding while Gov. Scott has been in office.
-Florida currently ranks 50th out of 50 states in per capita funding for K-12 public education, according to the most recent Census data.
+It’s been a long and frustrating fight for education funding for educators and parents while Gov. Scott has been in office.
+Florida currently ranks 50th out of 50 states in per capita funding for K-12 public education, according to the most recent census data.

-Earlier this week, Scott declared that his budget includes record levels of education funding—but the truth is that his proposal leaves the state’s per pupil spending lower than in the 2007-08 school year, while district needs have only risen.
+Scott declared that this year’s budget includes record levels of education funding—but the truth is that his proposal left the state’s per pupil spending lower than in the 2007-08 school year, while district needs have only risen.

 It will take a much greater commitment to reverse the damage done by the massive cuts he made upon taking office in 2011.

-“We are appreciative for any increase in funding but hope that the new money comes with equally modest policy prescriptions tied to the funding,” said Florida Education Association President Andy Ford.
 “The FEA believes the existing statutory policy mandates that involve Florida’s accountability system, its standards, its state and local assessments, implementation schedules, performance pay, material needs, technology and technology infrastructure will absorb this increase and much more,” said Florida Education Association President Andy Ford.